Aspasia Manos, Princess of Greece

 by Scott Mehl © Unofficial Royalty 2016

 Aspasia Manos was the wife of King Alexander of the Hellenes.
-She was born on September 4, 1896, in Athens, Greece to Colonel Petros Manos and Maria Argyropoulos, and grew up around the Greek royal family as her father was an aide to King Constantine I.
+Born on September 4, 1896, in Athens, Greece to Colonel Petros Manos and Maria Argyropoulos, she grew up around the Greek royal family as her father was an aide to King Constantine I.

 After her parents divorced, Aspasia left Greece to study in France and Switzerland.
 Upon returning, she became reacquainted with Prince Alexander, King Constantine I’s second son, who would later reign briefly as King.
 The two quickly began a romance, despite the unlikelihood of being able to marry due to their different ranks.